 The new documentary featuring Jesse Sharps,

-The Gathering: Roots and Branches of Los Angeles Jazz is premiering at the 2020 Pan African Film Festival
+The Gathering: Roots and Branches of Los Angeles Jazz premiered at the 2020 Pan African Film Festival

 Jesse is currently working on bringing together all the musicians and other artists who have been part of UGGMA and the Pan Afrikan Peoples Arkestra for the biggest Gathering yet.